speakez-llc/dotnetonlinux/content/post/total_recall_last_straw.md

 ## Copilot - Recall's Lame Trojan Horse

 ChatGPT made a big splash - heralding the "AI hype cycle" with ripple effects we're all witnessing to this day.
 And Microsoft made a big bet on OpenAI by investing in them heavily, so it would stand to reason that they would look to capitalize.
 So their replacement for Cortana - referred to as Copilot - rolled out to much fanfare.
-While it started with the expected flashing text stream of hallucinated answers, it also promised to help users solve real problems with their Office application.
+While it started with the expected flashing text stream of hallucinated answers, it also promised to help users solve real problems with their Office applications.

 _Sound familiar?_